zmax/react-webpack-cookbook/_Footer.md

-The React Webpack Cookbook is a work in progress by @bebraw and @christianalfoni
+﻿The React Webpack Cookbook is a work in progress by @bebraw and @christianalfoni